perty/musicnerd/Readme.md

 ### Error handling
 The handling of errors is lacking heavily, see below for an example of a request where the cover art is not found.

+The `exception` package contains exception mapping that maps exceptions to error status codes.

 ## How to run the service

 Start the service locally from the repository root with `mvn spring-boot:run`.